New England Coastal Scenes - Seascapes, Light Houses, Sailing

 Gay Head Light, Martha's Vineyard Oil on canvas 14x11"

 Said to be the most painted subject in American art, the former fishing shack was for a time the art studio of a Rockport artist who held classes in it.
-His students so often went outside to paint it from various points of view that these studies and their subject became a staple for Rockport artists and for many far beyond Cape Ann.
+His students so often went outside to paint it from various points of view that the art teacher named these studies and their subject Motif #1.
+The scene became a staple for Rockport artists and for many far beyond Cape Ann.

 Motif #1 Oil on canvas 20x27" $2800.